Associate Professor of English

 - Advancement of Knowledge Award, Conference on College Composition and Communication.
 Received for Learning to communicate in science and engineering: Case studies from MIT, 2012.

-- Poe, M. & Zhang-Wu. (forthcoming).
-Super-diversity as a framework to promote social justice: Designing program assessment for multilingual writing outcomes. composition forum special issue on social justice and multilingualism
+Poe, M. & Zhang-Wu.
+(2020).
+Super-diversity as a framework to promote social justice: Designing program assessment for multilingual writing outcomes. composition forum, Special issue: Promoting Social Justice for Multilingual Writers on College Campuses, 44, https://compositionforum.com/issue/44/northeastern.php

 PhD in English with concentration in Composition and Rhetoric, 2006, University of Massachusetts-Amherst